Garrison Publishing: Illustrated military history: Books, graphic novels, comics, posters Illustrated military history

 Privacy statement

-Since visiting Sicily to watch the 1990 World Cup I have been visiting ruins and historical sites to make drawings and that I intended to expand into oil paintings.
-Here is a preview of drawings and underpaintings that are on their way to completion.
-There are more on the way including a few of Baltimore and Maryland's Eastern Shore.
+Since visiting Sicily to watch the 1990 World Cup I have been visiting ruins and historical sites to make drawings and that to expand into oil paintings.
+I began painting landscapes with more conviction in 2008 and attended plein air compatitions in Annapolis, Cylburn Park in Baltimore and Olney Maryland.

 -- Lamont W. Harvey